View Randy Mullins's Obituary on www.swtimes.com/ and share memories

 Randy Mullins

-Randy Mullins, 78, of Fort Smith passed away Oct.
-31, 2019.
-He was born April 9, 1941, in Livingston, Ky., to the late Ollie and Etta Mullins.
-He was a member of Haven Heights Baptist Church in Fort Smith and a bus driver for Jefferson Bus Co.
+Funeral service will be 2 p.m.
+Tuesday at Haven Heights Baptist Church in Fort Smith with burial at Lavaca City Cemetery under the direction of Lewis Funeral Chapel in Fort Smith.

-He is survived by his wife of 30 years, Gracie Mullins of the home; two sons, Larry Mullins of Corona, Calif., and Michael Maness of Chandler, Ariz.; a daughter, Crystal Deathrage of Russellville; a sister, Sharon Owens of Sevierville, Tenn.; seven grandchildren; and a great-grandchild.
+He is survived by his wife, Gracie; a daughter, Crystal Deathrage of Russellville; two sons, Larry Mullins of Corona, Calif., and Michael Maness of Chandler, Ariz.; a sister, Sharon Owens of Sevierville, Tenn.; seven grandchildren; and a great-grandchild.